 Prior to joining the legal profession, Dr. Raczkowski conducted research as a postdoctoral fellow in scientific computing and computational physics at Lawrence Berkeley National Laboratory.
 Specific areas of research included scaling software to run on massively parallel machines (up to 1,000 processors), optimization methods for the solution of differential equations in electronic structure calculations, molecular dynamics calculations and improved efficiency of sparse matrix multiplications.
 Areas of research in materials science and physics included investigations into defects in silicon and silicon carbide, yttrium dopants in zirconia, carbon nanotubes, and quantum well effects in metallic alloys exhibiting giant magnetoresistance.

-Dr. Raczkowski was recognized as a 2013 Northern California "Rising Star" for Intellectual Property by Super Lawyers magazine.
+Dr. Raczkowski was recognized as a 2013, 2014 and 2015 Northern California "Rising Star" for Intellectual Property by Super Lawyers magazine.